Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Find an S&P 500 ETF, index fund or mutual fund.
 Some index funds track the performance of all 500 S&P stocks, whereas others only track a certain number of stocks or are weighted more towards specific stocks.
 You should select the fund that best suits your investment goals.

 - Open a share-trading account.
 In order to invest in an S&P 500 fund, you’ll need to open a trading account with a broker or platform.
 Keep in mind that some index funds may only be available on certain brokerages or platforms.
-The providers in our comparison table let you invest in US shares.
-We’ve listed some index funds that are listed on the Irish Stock Exchange (or ISE, trading as Euronext Dublin).
+The providers in our comparison table below let you invest in US shares.
+We’ve listed some index funds below that are listed on the Singapore Stock Exchange (SGX)

 - Deposit funds.
 You’ll need to deposit funds into your account to begin trading.
-Some brokers may charge you deposit fees, or you may need to pay a forex fee in order for your euros to be converted into US dollars.
+Some brokers may charge you deposit fees, or you may need to pay a forex fee in order for your Singapore dollars to be converted into US dollars.